JustinHsu1019/PyCT_Quantization_Simplification/README.md

 ## Prerequisites
-- [wsl] linux is required to install CVC4, if one use operation system of Windows, use wsl instead, use command `sudo download CVC4` to install CVC4
+- [wsl] linux is required to install CVC4, if one use the Windows operating system, use wsl instead, use command `sudo download CVC4` to install CVC4

 - [Python](https://www.python.org/downloads/) version == 3.8.5<br>
   Basically, it should also work for other versions not lower than 3.8, however, strongly suggest that one should install version 3.8.5 , or conflicts will happen.
 Simply follow the usual installation instructions for Python.<br>